 'Statue of Unity' to get another upgrade!
 Modi to unveil 30 mega projects

-Ahmedabad, July 09: A year after Prime Minister Narendra Modi the Statue of Unity - the world's tallest statue of Sardar Vallabhai Patel, in Gujarat's Kevadiya, a grand event will mark the anniversary in October.
+Ahmedabad, July 09: A year after Prime Minister Narendra Modi inaugurated the Statue of Unity - the world's tallest statue of Sardar Vallabhai Patel, in Gujarat's Kevadiya, a grand event will mark the anniversary in October.

 Modi along with senior ministers of his cabinet and top central government officials are likely to visit the Statue of Unity (SoU) on October 31 to coincide with the birth anniversary of Sardar Vallabhbhai Patel, the first deputy Prime Minister and the Iron Man of India.